Toyota Yaris Hybrid Battery Troubleshooting

 To help protect against this, Toyota offers a service part warranty.
 It also covers the hybrid system’s high-voltage batteries.
 You can ask your Toyota dealer about the contract for your hybrid system.

-The warranty on the battery is also suitable for a used Toyota hybrid.
-If the battery fails, the power will decline, and the driver must charge the car more often.
+The battery warranty is also suitable for a used Toyota hybrid.
+If the battery fails, the car’s power will decline, and the driver must charge the car more often.
 Also, the cost of a replacement is prohibitive.
 Some hybrid owners report that the battery lasts up to 200,000 miles.

 While it’s hard to say how long a battery will last, Toyota offers a new hybrid battery warranty of ten years or 150,000 miles, up from the previous eight-year/100,000-mile warranty.
 These new warranties include Hybrid-Related Component Coverage, which consists of the battery control module, inverter with converter, HV battery, and the electric drivetrain system.

-Toyota Certified Used Hybrids also receive an 8-year/100,000-mile Factory Hybrid Vehicle Battery Warranty.
-In addition, a seven-year/100,000-mile Limited Powertrain Warranty is included.
+Toyota Certified Used Hybrids also receive an 8-year/100,000-mile Factory Hybrid Vehicle Battery Warranty and a seven-year/100,000-mile Limited Powertrain Warranty.

 The Toyota warranty also covers regular maintenance and Toyota accessories.
 Toyota offers an extensive line of maintenance-free replacement batteries.